jastadd/jastadd/doc/reference-manual.md

 the other attributes on all cycles are either also declared circular or declared uncached as above.

+#### The --safeLazy Option

+Although it is normally an error to have cached non-circular attributes in a circular evaluation, the `safeLazy` option can be used to make non-circular attributes aware of circular evaluations and safely cache their results during circular evaluation.
+This still requires that at least one attribute on every circular dependency cycle is declared circular.

+The `safeLazy` option adds an extra cache field for each cached non-circular attribute which tracks the cycle ID on which the attribute was last evaluated.
+When the attribute is later re-evaluated it can reuse the cached value if the cycle ID is identical, or if it was previously cached outside of any circular evaluation.

 ### <a id="Nonterminal"></a>Nonterminal attributes

 Nonterminal attributes (NTAs) are nodes in the AST.
 Whereas normal AST nodes